 Out of milk?
 Simply swap in powdered milk or canned evaporated milk for the milk you’re missing.
 While your milk jug might expire fairly quickly, evaporated milk and powdered milk have a longer shelf life and as a bonus neither require refrigeration.
 Use these substitutions in your recipes where milk is needed such as a Creamy Rice Pudding dessert.

-Whether you’re missing an egg, trying to adapt a recipe for a vegan diet or looking for a replacement due to an egg allergy, you can simply combine 1 tsp baking soda and 1 tbsp vinegar (both apple cider vinegar and white vinegar will work) together instead.
+Whether you’re missing an egg, trying to adapt a dish like this vegan meatloaf recipe for a vegan diet or looking for a replacement due to an egg allergy, you can simply combine 1 tsp baking soda and 1 tbsp vinegar (both apple cider vinegar and white vinegar will work) together instead.

 This substitution can be used whenever an egg is needed but works best for baked goods like breads and muffins.
 Try this egg substitute out in these Carrot Muffins made with quinoa.